Nat S. Finney: Honors and awards

-In 1947, Finney received the Raymond Clapper Memorial Award for outstanding Washington reporting.
+In 1947, Finney won the Raymond Clapper Memorial Award for outstanding Washington reporting.

 In 1948, during his tenure as a Washington reporter for The Minneapolis Tribune, Finney was one of two journalists to share the Pulitzer Prize for National Reporting.
 Finney's award was in recognition of "Move Seeks to Restore Wartime Gag," an account, published on October 19, 1947, of efforts by the Truman Administration to impose censorship on U.S. agencies during peacetime.

 He was inducted into the Hall of Fame of the journalistic fraternity, Sigma Delta Chi, in 1975.
 Finney was president of the Gridiron Club in 1968.
 He also belonged to the National Press Club.

 Personal life

 He was married for 41 years to Flora (Edwards) Finney, who died in 1971.